Barbara Krumay is one of the new faces at the Faculty of Social Sciences, Economics & Business.

 What are your hobbies?

 Barbara Krumay: I am a passionate amateur musician and in addition to playing the saxophone, I support jazz made in and around Austria.
-I was actively involved in creating a non-profit internet radio station (https://jazz.w3.at) that mainly plays jazz from Austria 24/7.
+I was actively involved in creating a non-profit internet radio station (https://jazz.w3.at, opens an external URL in a new window) that mainly plays jazz from Austria 24/7.

 What else do you want to do or achieve in your life?